-Children who are at least 4 years old and no more than 18 on July 31st are eligible to play.
+http://bestpensintheworld.com/best-ballpoint-pen/ Children who are at least 4 years old and no more than 18 on July 31st are eligible to play.
 Most BYSC players live in the northwest part of Seattle, but may come from surrounding areas.
-A player may join only one team for a soccer season.

-The registration fee covers direct expenses: uniform shirts for all players, field rental, referee costs, SYSA dues, coaches’ training, administrative costs, liability insurance, and equipment like balls, goals and nets.
-Five dollars of your registration fee is used for development of new soccer fields.
+Depending on the program the registration fee covers direct expenses: uniform shirts for all players, field rental, referee costs, SYSA dues, coaches’ training, administrative costs, liability insurance, and equipment like balls, goals and nets.

 Then there is a very high chance that your child and you will be making some new friends in this wonderful soccer community.